Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 would just return `ZipFormat`

 `lowerCase` is just the format type in lowercase.
-So the full name of the JAR it looks for is
+So the full path of the JAR it looks for is

 `zippier/formats/net.axolotl.zippier.ZipFormat_[format type].jar`